-This post was inspired by something I hear all the time from other providers, “how do I enforce my policies with clients”.
+This post was inspired by something I hear all the time from other childcare providers, “how do I enforce my policies with clients”.
 What usually happens is you bend a rule for a parent and before long they are doing it all the time.
-As providers we can feel intimidated by parents and don’t know how to enforce boundaries and policies.
-Unfortunately, the old adage is more true than not “give them an inch and they will take a mile”.
+As providers, we can feel intimidated by parents and not know how to enforce boundaries and policies.
+Unfortunately, the old adage is truer than not “give them an inch and they will take a mile”.
 What’s needed is to simply figure out how to enforce your policies.

 So how do you get clients to follow your rules without always having to confront them or worse feeling like you are being taken advantage of.
 Keep reading …

 This post may contain affiliate links.
 You can check my disclosure for more info!

 Last updated: August 20, 2019

 Parents usually ask about your Sick and Illness policy, how many kids are in care, what will they eat or where will they sleep.

 That’s almost a given.

 Don’t hesitate to go over your drop-off & pick-up policy as well.
 You might also mention when tuition is due and the late fee policy as well.
 Try to set the tone right from the start.

 Having a written contract & policies represents professionalism and is more likely to be respected.

 It can be a big help to be able to refer a client to a written policy that is in your contract than to explain to them what you spoke about once months ago.